 (e) the Medical Radiation Technologists Act 2006;

-Division 33 — Medical Radiation Technologists Act 2006 amended

-107. Act amended

-This Division amends the Medical Radiation Technologists Act 2006.

-108. Section 3 amended

-In section 3 delete the definition of medical practitioner and insert:

-medical practitioner means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession;

 4 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
 89 had not come into operation.
 It reads as follows:

 89. Various references to “Minister for Public Sector Management” amended